FormFree/RikiVCI/README.md

 # RIKI Verifiable Credential Issuer

-This project is based on [Web5Service](https://github.com/TBD54566975/incubation-tblend)
+This project is based on [Verifiable Credential Issuer](https://github.com/TBD54566975/incubation-tblend)

 ## Running the service